yurilavinas/gecco-19/README.md

 Co-Author Tetsuya Sakurai - University of Tsukuba.

-Working title: Understanding priority functions in MOEA/D.
+Working title: New priority functions based on diveristy for resource allocation in MOEA/D Working title: Resource alocating based on diveristy in MOEA/D Working title: MOEA/D - New Resource alocation functions based on diversity

 Topic of Study: Multiobjective problems - benchmark functions.